jnguy707/project-one/README.md

 For the front-end
 1) Webpack
 2) Node JS + NPM
-3) A modern web browser
+3) A modern web browser (preferably with V8 support)

 After ensuring technologies are acquired and installed correctly.
 After navigating to your desired directory of cloning, using git: